Yamamotoyama Ryūta: Retirement

 In April 2011, along with 18 other wrestlers, he was ordered to retire by the Japan Sumo Association (JSA) after an investigation into allegations of bout-rigging prompted by the discovery of text messages on the mobile phone of fellow juryo wrestler Kasuganishiki, which alleged Yamamotoyama's involvement in throwing matches.
 He responded angrily to the decision, saying "The JSA made up its mind from the start that I cheated without listening to me."
 However, on April 5 he visited the Ryōgoku Kokugikan to hand in his retirement papers, alongside stablemates Sakaizawa and Shirononami who were also found guilty.
 He had a retirement ceremony at the Tokyo Prince Hotel in September 2011, alongside Sakaizawa.
 Yamamoto told Sports Illustrated in 2022, "I was doing it although I knew it was wrong...To tell the truth, you were not fighting as hard as you could."
 However, he felt that he was scapegoated and the practice was more widespread than the JSA was admitting.

 Post-retirement activities

-In 2012 he appeared in Season 5 of India's biggest reality show Bigg Boss.
-Before entering he told reporters that he had already seen the 4th season and that he loved both the show and Indian culture, despite not knowing Hindi or English.
+In 2012, he appeared in the 5th season of India's biggest reality show Bigg Boss.
+Before entering, he told the reporters that he had already seen the 4th season of the show and that he loved both the show and Indian culture, despite not knowing Hindi or English.
 He was given special placards with pictorial representations that helped him to communicate his needs to the housemates.
 To ensure that Yamamotoyama remained entertained, special activities had been planned during his stay in the house that helped audiences to get some special insights into the life of a professional Japanese sumo wrestler.
-He entered the house on day 91, as a guest, and bid a farewell after a day of stay there.
+He entered the house on Day 91 as a guest, and bid a farewell after a day of stay there.
 In their last week Yamamotoyama would teach origami to Bigg Boss 5 inmates.